Penal Code 242 PC Battery – Defenses

 Requisite Intent Under Battery Criminal Law

-A battery criminal law conviction requires that you acted “willfully.”
+A battery conviction requires that you acted “willfully.”
 Accidental or inadvertent contact will not satisfy the requisite intent component.
 The prosecutor must prove that you actually had the purposeful intent to apply force to the alleged victim.
 Generally, this issue hinges on your “general intent” when you approached the location of the incident.
-Our Los Angeles battery attorneys at Wallin & Klarich will thoroughly scrutinize the facts of your case to determine if the requisite general intent did in fact exist.
+Our battery attorneys at Wallin & Klarich will thoroughly scrutinize the facts of your case to determine if the requisite general intent did in fact exist.

-If the alleged victim consented to the physical contact, you can bring that as a defense to the battery criminal law charge.
+If the alleged victim consented to the physical contact, you can bring that as a defense to the battery charge.
 So long as the contact was invited or welcomed, you will not be convicted of the battery charge.

 Parental Right to Discipline